Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 ### design

-This wirefarme was made with MockFlow.
+This wireframe was made with MockFlow.
 The link below take you to PNG file.
 - [wireframes](img/wireframe.png)